 1988 – Farm Sanctuary helps obtain a landmark conviction of a factory farmer for leaving 64 veal calves to die without food or water.

 1987 – Farm Sanctuary holds its first Walk for Farm Animals, helping to raise funds and awareness.
-These Walks have grown every year, now occurring in more than 50 cities across North America.
+These Walks have taken place in more than 50 cities across North America.

 1986 – Farm Sanctuary’s Volunteer Internship Program launches, inspiring hundreds of individuals to make a life-long commitment to protect farm animals.